itsnotpires/itsnotpires/README.md

 - 👋 Hi, I’m David Pires
+- 🌱 Computer Engineering Student at ISEC
 - 👀 Sports and Gaming
-- 🌱 Computer Engineering Student at Coimbra Engineering Academy
 - 💞️ "If you don't fail, you are not even trying.
 To get something you never had, you have to do something you never did"
-- 📫 davipires5b@gmail.com or a2019129618@isec.pt

 <!---
 itsnotpires/itsnotpires is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.